 This view adds interest to images as we are not used to this perspective.
 From looking down on a subject, its meaning changes.

 Perspective, as we have seen above, can help to add depth to an image.
 Aerial photography strips the image of its normal depth, which creates a flat version of a 3d world.

 Read our tips for creating abstract aerial landscape photography.

 A glitch is the result of a digital system malfunctioning.
 They cross images, videos, sound files and all types of software or hardware.

-A Digital photographic image transferred badly can give you a glitch.
+A digital photographic image transferred incorrectly can give you a glitch.
 This happens due to the file missing information.

 In this article, we show you how to create an abstract portrait.
 The program we use to make this is Adobe Lightroom, which is a great tool for all processing needs.

 Techniques you will learn here will expand your editing knowledge.
 It will also help you to understand the possibilities that post-processing software can offer.